flooose/lunaryorn.github.io/_drafts/why-spacemacs.md

 particularly the beautiful sleek mode line.
 I love beautiful things, and the Spacemacs UI was just so much more beautiful than all that I had managed to achieve in my own configuration.
-Even as I write this post in Spacemacs, after almost six months of using it eight hours a day for work, I still enjoy at its beauty.
+Even as I write this post in Spacemacs, after almost six months of using it eight hours a day for work, I still marvel at its beauty.

 > Spacemacs is not a starter kit—it’s an editor on its own!

-What made me stay with Spacemacs finally was not its beauty, though; it was the revelation that Spacemacs—unlike Prelude, Graphene and similar projects—is *not* a “starter kit”.
+What made me stay with Spacemacs eventually was not its beauty, though; it was the revelation that Spacemacs—unlike Prelude, Graphene and similar projects—is *not* a “starter kit”.
 On the contrary: Spacemacs is actually an editor on its own, with a special focus on a beautiful user interface, great user experience and deep integration of packages.
 It feels like a perfectly integrated product made from one single piece.

 ## Layers below ##